-- You must have the schema, template, and any objects you want to deploy to sites already created and the templates assigned to one or more sites, as described in previous sections of this document. - If template review and approval is enabled, the template must also be already approved by the required number of approvers as described in Template Review and Approval.
+- You must have the schema, template, and any objects you want to deploy to fabrics already created and the templates assigned to one or more fabrics, as described in previous sections of this document. - If template review and approval is enabled, the template must also be already approved by the required number of approvers as described in Template Review and Approval.

-This section describes how to deploy new or updated configuration to NDFC fabrics.
+This section describes how to deploy new or updated configuration to NDFC fabrics. .
+Navigate to the schema that contains the template that you want to deploy.